📔

 Each service is defined by the objects and interfaces that it exposes.
 We can think of objects as instances of classes in standard OOP languages.
 Each unique instance is identified by its object path – a string which resembles a file system path that uniquely identifies each object that the service exposes.
 A standard interface that will help with our research is the org.freedesktop.DBus.Introspectable interface.
 It contains a single method, Introspect, which returns an XML representation of the methods, signals and properties supported by the object.
 This blog post focuses on methods and ignores properties and signals.

-I used two tools to communicate with the D-Bus interface: CLI tool named gdbus, which allows to easily call D-Bus exposed methods in scripts, and D-Feet, a Python based GUI tool that helps to enumerate the available services on each bus and to see which objects each service contains.
+I used two tools to communicate with the D-Bus interface: CLI tool named gdbus, which allows to easily call D-Bus exposed methods in scripts, and , a Python based GUI tool that helps to enumerate the available services on each bus and to see which objects each service contains.

 Figure 1.
 D-Feet main window